KevinBasta/draw-a-gif/README.md

 # draw-a-gif
-Allowing users to draw frames and using my GIF encoder to encode the data
+A React front end for my C GIF encoder